Bachelor embraces chastity

 Bachelorette rejects chastity

 The bachelorette on the same show also claims Christianity as her religion.
-Unlike her paramour described above, she rejects chastity and admitted on national television that she had sex four times with yet another man she had just met on the show.
+Unlike her paramour described above, she rejects chastity and even suggested that she’d used porn to look for some great adult ass videos from time to time.
+She also admitted on national television that she had sex four times with yet another man she had just met on the show.

 His parents applauded, hers beamed, the culture exulted.
 She proudly explained,